hortensedoms/FlexibleJM/README.md

 > *Flexible joint model for time-to-event and non-Gaussian longitudinal outcomes*.
 > Statistical Methods in Medical Research.

-FlexibleJM approach is a **light modification of the R package JMBayes2** to allow **flexible (non-linear) effects of baseline covariates in the survival submodel** of joint models for longitudinal and time-to-event data.
+The FlexibleJM approach is a **light modification of the R package JMBayes2** designed to allow **flexible (non-linear) effects of baseline covariates in the survival submodel** of joint models for longitudinal and time-to-event data.

+---

+## Data requirements for the survival model

 The survival dataset (`data_event`) must contain **at least** the following variables, provided in the **exact order**:

 1. subject identifier (`id`),
 2. flexible baseline covariates (if any),
-3. linear baseline covariates.
+3. linear baseline covariates,
+4. event time,
+3. event indicator.

 Flexible covariates must appear before linear covariates and be placed consecutively.
+This ordering is assumed internally when constructing the survival design matrices.
 ---

 ## Example usage